stanchan/clock-8001/v4/osc.md

 ### `/clock/titlecolors`

-Set the text and background colors for source titles. **Alpha support will be added on later version**
+Set the text and background colors for source titles.

 Parameters:
 1. int; Red component of text color, 0-255